aaltoes-tech/.github/profile/README.md

 # Welcome to Aaltoes Open Source Community!

 Hello and welcome!
-This GitHub organization is managed by [Aaltoes](https://www.aaltoes.com/), the entrepreneurial community at Aalto University dedicated to inspiring and helping students build new startups and foster a spirit of innovation.
-We are thrilled to provide a platform where student builders can host, share, and develop their open source projects.
+This GitHub organization is managed by [Aaltoes](https://www.aaltoes.com/), the student-led entrepreneurial community at Startup Sauna, Otaniemi, dedicated to inspiring and helping other students build new startups and foster a spirit of innovation.

 ## 🚀 About Our Organization